Integrable sigma models at RG fixed points: quantisation as affine Gaudin models: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank B. Vicedo for useful and interesting discussions.
-G.K. also acknowledges V. V. Bazhanov and S. L. Lukyanov for fruitful and stimulating interactions and S.L. similarly thanks F. Delduc and M. Magro.
+G.K. also acknowledges V. V. Bazhanov and S. L. Lukyanov for fruitful and stimulating interactions and S.L. similarly thanks F. Delduc, T. Franzini, M. Magro, K. Siampos and C. A. S. Young.
 The work of G.K. and J.T. is funded by the Deutsche Forschungsgemeinschaft (DFG, German Research Foundation) under Germany's Excellence Strategy -- EXC 2121 ``Quantum Universe" -- 390833306.
 S.L. is supported by Dr. Max R\"ossler, the Walter Haefner Foundation and the ETH Z\"urich Foundation.